 Are hospice and palliative care the same thing?
 How is palliative treatment different?

-No. Palliative care is available to you at any stage of a serious illness.
+This is perhaps the most common palliative care question.
+The answer is no. Unlike hospice, palliative care is available to you at any stage of a serious illness.
 You can receive palliative care at the same time you receive treatment meant to cure your illness.
 Patients on hospice care receive palliative care, however, hospice care focuses on a person’s last months of life.
 For more information, visit our page on hospice vs. palliative care.